stAItuned/content-manager/articles/generative-adversarial-networks/Generative Adversarial Networks.md

 # Generative Adversarial Networks (GAN)

 One of the main goals of deep learning is to discover and test new models able to handle probability distributions about different kinds of data, which are the focus of different disciplines like computer vision, sounds processing and natural language processing.

-The classical and more conventional approach contemplated the use of discriminative models, which aim to identify the decisional margin between classes in order to find the label for data instances.
+The classical and more conventional approach contemplated the use of discriminative models, which aim to identify the decisional boundaries between classes in order to find the label for data instances.
 As concerns generative models, they are based on the calculation of joint probabilities, but because of the difficulties found on the approximation of computations and the impossibilty of exploring the power of linear units, they did not gain enough success.

 In 2014, the situation completely changed, with the publication of "Generative Adversarial Nets" [Ian J. Goodfellow et Al.].